meshcloud/unipipe-service-broker/README.md

 ### status.yml

 This file contains the current status information and looks like this:

 ```yaml
 status: "in progress"
 description: "Provisioning service instance"
 ```

 The pipeline has to update this file.
-When the instance or binding has been processed successfully, teh status must be updated to `succeeded`.
+When the instance or binding has been processed successfully, the status must be updated to `succeeded`.
 In case of a failure, it must be set to `failed`.
 While the pipeline is still working, it might update the description, to give the user some more information about the progress of his request.

 ## Implementation

-If you want to contribute to this project, or create your own service broker based on this implementation, you can find some details about the implementation here.
+If you want to contribute to this project, or create your own service broker based on this implementation you can find some details about the implementation here.

 This implementation is based on Spring's [Spring Cloud Open Service Broker](https://spring.io/projects/spring-cloud-open-service-broker).